PLuv/Exchange-Raw-Data-Superalgos/README.md

 - __Who:__  [PluvTech](https://t.me/PLuvtech)
 - __What:__ Links to backup copies of the Exchange-Raw-Data required for use at Superalgos Exchange Data Tasks along with their corresponding sha256sums.
 - __Why:__
-    - Zip files are compressed and data has already been processed by the sensor bot facilitating a MUCH quicker download of Exchange-Raw-Data!
+    - Zip files are compressed and data has already been processed by the sensor bot facilitating a MUCH quicker download of Exchange-Raw-Data and install of new markets!
     - By removing the bulk of the exchange-raw-data download burden the data transfer is up to 79% lighter and thus cheaper for those unfortunate enough to be behind meters.
     - *Side-effect benefit:* Alleviates stress on Binance's API.